 In September 2023, the Company filed a shelf registration statement with the SEC.
-In conjunction with the shelf registration, the Company entered into an ATM agreement in January 2024 to offer up to \$25.0 million of the Company's Common Shares.
-During the three months ended March 31, 2024, the Company sold 75,862 Common Shares for net proceeds of \$190,274 after deducting sales commissions.
+In conjunction with the shelf registration, the Company entered into an ATM agreement in January 2024 to offer up to \$25.0 million of the it Common Shares.
+During the three and six months ended June 30, 2024, the Company sold 0 and 75,862 Common Shares for net proceeds of \$0 and \$190,274, respectively, after deducting sales commissions.